SiLiKhon/docker-firefox/README.md

 . docker-firefox.sh
 ```

 Note: your profile info (like browsing history and extensions) are kept in a mounted location.
-The location to mount is set via `DOCKER_FIREFOX_PROFILE_PATH` environment variable, which defaults to `$HOME/.docker_firefox_profile`.
+The location to mount is set via `DOCKER_FIREFOX_HOME` environment variable, which defaults to `$HOME/.docker_firefox_home`.

 ## Building the image